uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - Confirming that the hardware is working in the data center
     - Patching the operating system
     - Shutting down Lambda functions when they are no longer in use
+    - Provision hosts
+    - Secure the operating system
+    - Maintain the security of the AWS Cloud
+    - Implement physical and environmental controls
+    - Operating system installations
+    - Maintenance of physical and environmental controls
     - ex) A company wants to run a NoSQL database on Amazon EC2 instances. -> Patch the physical infrastructure that hosts the EC2 instances
   - Customer Responsibility
     - Manage connections to the database
     - Access to DynamoDB tables
     - Configure the AWS provided security group firewall
     - Classify company assets in the AWS Cloud
-    - MAnaging the code within the Lambda function
+    - Managing the code within the Lambda function
+    - Manage database access permissions
+    - Configure firewalls and networks

 ■ **Cloud Adoption Framework(CAF)**
   - Migration 조언